amisteromid/DynamicGT/README.md

    - ``--output``: path/name of the h5 file to be saved.
    - ``--min-sequence-length``:  Minimum sequence length to process.
    - ``--num--workers``:  number of worker processes for data loading.
-4. How to calculate the geo-dists for geoloss function
+4. How to calculate the geo-dists for geoloss function (if Basic focalloss is not used)
 5. Train the model

 ## **Running inference**